-30 Best Kids Christmas Movies for Families This Holiday Season
+Best Kids' Christmas Movies to Watch This Holiday Season

-Whether you're looking for a classic Christmas movie you remember from your childhood or a funny new holiday tradition that will have your family in stitches, you can stream these favorite flicks for free from Netflix, Hulu, Amazon Prime, or the brand-new Disney+ streaming service.
-Unlike the naughty list, this Christmas movie list is filled with positive messages, twinkling tales, and just the right amount of seasonal cheer.
-So, pop some popcorn and enjoy a family movie night with one of these Christmas classics perfect for kids.
+Whether you're looking for a classic Christmas movie you remember from your childhood or a funny new holiday tradition that will have your family in stitches, you can stream these favorite flicks on Netflix, Hulu, Amazon Prime, or Disney+.
+Unlike the naughty list, this list of the best Christmas movies to watch with kids is filled with positive messages, twinkling tales, and just the right amount of seasonal cheer.
+So, gather your snacks, make some hot cocoa, and enjoy a family movie night with one of these Christmas classics that are perfect for kids.

 Filled with positive messages that focus on the religious story of Christmas, this 25-minute TV flick is perfect for the youngest celebrants in your home.
 Charlie Brown is sad that people have made Christmas too commercial.
 So, when Lucy asks him to direct the holiday pageant, Charlie Brown seizes the opportunity.

 Go on a magical adventure with a boy and a snowman in The Snowman.
 Photo courtesy of Snowman Enterprises